The Force is now with Disney World, but the weather isn't

 Expected to make landfall in Florida early next week, Dorian couldn't come at a more inopportune time for Walt Disney World: It just opened "Star Wars: Galaxy's Edge," its most anticipated major new addition in decades.

-On Thursday, the day the Star Wars land opened, visitors waited for hours to get on the Star Wars land's "Millennium Falcon: Smuggler's Run" ride under blue skies and a bright sun.
+On Thursday, the day the Star Wars land opened, visitors waited for hours to get on the "Millennium Falcon: Smuggler's Run" ride under blue skies and a bright sun.

 But the weather was expected to deteriorate each day as Dorian approaches.